rajsingh0314/LandingPage/README.md

 # LandingPage
-Creating a landing page using HTML and CSS
+Created a landing page using HTML and CSS